Why entrepreneurs should incorporate early in Singapore

 Increasing numbers of entrepreneurs, corporations and ventures of all sizes across the world are using Singapore as the incorporation jurisdiction for their business.
 Their reasons for choosing Singapore are manifold and include:

-- Singapore is ranked #1 in the world by World Bank for ease of doing business
+- Singapore is ranked #2 in the world by World Bank for ease of doing business in 2018

-- Singapore is ranked #2 in the world and 1st in Asia for having the best protection of intellectual property by The Global Competitiveness Report 2011
+- Singapore is ranked #4 in the world for having the best protection of intellectual property by The Global Competitiveness Report 2017-2018

 - Singapore is ranked the third wealthiest nation in the world by Forbes magazine

-- Singapore is rated #1 in Asia for quality of life
+- Singapore is rated #4 in the world for quality of life for expats

 - There are no dividend or capital gains taxes in Singapore